Headwind and tailwind

-A tailwind is a wind that blows in the direction of travel of an object, while a headwind blows against the direction of travel.
-A tailwind increases the object's speed and reduces the time required to reach its destination, while a headwind has the opposite effect.
+A headwind is a wind that blows against the direction of travel of an object, while a tailwind blows in the direction of travel.
+A headwind decreases the object's speed and increases the time required to reach its destination, while a tailwind has the opposite effect.

 The terms are also used metaphorically in business and elsewhere about circumstances where progress is made harder (headwind) or easier (tailwind).

 Travel

 In aeronautics, a headwind is favorable in takeoffs and landings because an airfoil moving into a headwind is capable of generating greater lift than the same airfoil moving through tranquil air, or with a tailwind, at equal ground speed.
 As a result, aviators and air traffic controllers commonly choose to take off or land in the direction of a runway that will provide a headwind.
 Aircraft carriers usually turn into the wind during takeoffs and landings, and may increase their own speed.
 While on take-off and landing, headwinds are good because they allow the aircraft to use a shorter runway, in flight, however, headwinds are bad because they reduce the ground speed of the aircraft, which requires more fuel to get to the destination.
 Conversely, tailwinds are bad on take-off and landing, but are good in flight.

 In sailing, a headwind may make forward movement difficult, and necessitate tacking into the wind.

 In motor vehicles, wind can affect fuel consumption and top speed but is usually ignored by the driver who chooses the speed from speed limits and road conditions.

 In cycling, headwind is felt strongly by cyclists.
 It decreases the speed and increases the advantage of drafting, i.e. riding closely together in groups.
 This can affect tactics in road bicycle racing.
 The comedian Jacob Haugaard made a pointedly absurd campaign promise of more tailwind on bicycle paths when he successfully ran as an independent in the 1994 Danish parliamentary election.
 Cycling in Denmark is very popular.

 Tailwinds and headwinds are commonly measured in relation to the speed of vehicles — commonly air and watercraft — as well as in running events — particularly sprints up to 200 metres where athletes run in the same or mostly same direction and wind assistance from a tailwind above two metre per second is not allowed in records.
 This limit also applies to long jump and triple jump.